rpp33-boc-pacific/improvibe/pages/api/README.md

 # Improvibe API Guide

 #### Using This Guide
 This guide explains how to use the routes within this API directory using HTTP GET, POST and PUT methods.
-The different data services for this API include:
+The data services for this API include:
   1. Login
   2. Signup
   3. User